maxibor/sourcepredict/paper/paper.md

 ## Method

-Starting with a numerical organism count matrix (samples as columns, organisms as rows, obtained by a taxonomic classifier) of merged references and sinks datasets, samples are first normalized relative to each other, to correct for uneven sequencing depth using the GMPR method (default) [@gmpr].
+Starting with a numerical organism count matrix (samples as columns, organisms as rows, obtained by a taxonomic classifier) of merged references and sinks datasets, samples are first normalized relative to each other, to correct for uneven sequencing depth using the geometric mean of pairwise ratios (GMPR) method (default) [@gmpr].
 After normalization, Sourcepredict performs a two-step prediction algorithm.
 First, it predicts the proportion of unknown sources, *i.e.* which are not represented in the reference dataset.
 Second it predicts the proportion of each known source of the reference dataset in the sink samples.

 Organisms are represented by their taxonomic identifiers (TAXID).